Züsch

 Züsch is a municipality located in Trier-Saarburg county, in the state of Rhineland-Palatinate, Germany.
 Züsch is located 40 km from Trier, Germany's oldest city.
 The Frankfurt-Hahn airport is 40 km away.

 Neighboring towns/cities

 Neuhütten, Damflos, Hermeskeil, Nonnweiler (Saarland), Muhl.

 Population

 Population development (to 31.
 December each year):

 Politics

 The town council in Züsch contains twelve members, that were elected on 7 June 2009.

-It is headed by the town's mayor, Hermann Bernardy.
+Ulrich Frohn became the local mayor of Züsch on July 1, 2019.
+In the direct election on May 26, 2019, he was elected with 87.03% of the vote.
+In the direct election on June 9, 2024, he was confirmed in office for another five years with 75.5%.

+Frohn’s predecessors were Hermann Bernardy (SPD), who served from 2004, and before him Palmatius Kohlhaas, who held the office for 30 years.